KeithHenry/chromeExtensionAsync/README.md

 ### v3.3
 v3.3 adds `execute-async-function.es5.js` transpiled ES5 version for toolchains that depend on the older JS syntax.

+#### v3.3.1
+This addresses a breaking change in `chrome.storage` and fixes _TypeError: Illegal invocation: Function must be called on an object of type StorageArea_ exceptions.

+#### v3.3.2
+Fixed bug calling `chrome.identity.getRedirectURL`

 ### v3.2
 v3.2 adds `chrome.tabs.executeAsyncFunction`; this is backwards compatible and opt-in functionality.